appacademy/curriculum-whiteboarding/schedule/questions/w4/w4b.md

 ## Student B

+Below are the two questions that you will be asking student A.

+### Internal Project

+#### Prompt

-1. Our company needs an internal web application where employees can be associated with multiple projects and projects can be associated with multiple employees.
+Our company needs an internal web application where employees can be associated with multiple projects and projects can be associated with multiple employees.
 How would you design the schema and models for this application?